Learn to Blog with Pickle Me This

 About The Art of Blogging:

-I teach “The Art of Blogging” at the University of Toronto School of Continuing Studies, where I have been an instructor since 2011.
-The course will be offered next in September 2016.
+I teach “The Art of Blogging” at the University of Toronto School of Continuing Studies.
 During the course, students learn about the history of blogging, and also what’s happening in the form right now in all its startling and inspiring diversity.
 They begin blogging as part of a class blog, launching their own blogs halfway through the course, and upon its completion, are ready to take their own blogs into the future.

 I also teach shorter workshops on blogging to large and small groups.
 These sessions are particularly useful to businesses or non-profit organizations whose employees or volunteers are required to blog as part of their positions.

 I have taught workshops for organizations including The Association of English Language Publishers of Quebec, University of Toronto Student Life, The Wild Writers Festival in Waterloo ON, and the Canadian Educational Press Association.
 I would love to talk about how I can work with you!
 Email me at klclare AT gmail DOT com.